 Read also 10 things to do in Ponte di Legno Tonale!

 Skiing in Aprica

 We start from where we like it best, recommending beautiful descents on the 50km of slopes offered by the Aprica-Corteno ski resort.
-The resort is favoured by the preservation of the snowpack, even in years when unfortunately there is little natural snow, since the ski resort is located on the southern slope.
-The ski area is divided into four zones, all connected to each other: Baradello, Palabione, Magnolta and Granvia del Gallo, for a total of seven easy slopes, ten with medium difficulty and five for expert skiers.
-In short, there is something for everyone.
-Ah… and don’t miss the Dosso Pasò slope!
+The resort is favoured by the preservation of the snowpack, even in years when unfortunately there is little natural snow, since the ski resort is located on the southern side of the mountaing.
+The ski area is divided into four zones, all connected to each other: Baradello, Palabione, Magnolta and Granvia del Gallo, for a total of 7 easy slopes, 10 with medium difficulty and 5 for expert skiers.
+In short, there is something for everyone…. and don’t miss the Dosso Pasò slope!

 Palabione is the main mountain of Aprica, the main access point to the ski slopes, and is home to most of the black slopes that start at 2,300 meters and take skiers and snowboarders to about 1,000 meters above sea level in the village.
 The ski area develops horizontally offering several access points, wherever you choose to start your day of skiing remember to buy your ski pass online even a few minutes before going down the slope, so you can save queues at the ticket office to buy your ticket.

 Aprica for children

 The campetti area is located at the arrival of the slopes that descend from higher altitudes, just to the left of the Palabione cableway looking at the mountain.
 This is the ideal area for families with children who choose Aprica as a tourist destination.
 Here you can find a large school camp, equipped with a chairlift, treadmill and ski lifts.
 Here all children can start moving around in the snow, together with beginners who will put skis or boards on their feet for the first time.